Countless family secrets and stories

-How much will the census cost?
+How much does the census cost?

-A$4.80 for every record transcript and A$6.60 for every original record image.
+It costs A$4.80 for every record transcript and A$6.60 for every original record image.

 This will cover the cost of digitising and transcribing the 18,235,242 images created from the records supplied exclusively to us by The National Archives.
 It means these precious records are accessible, commitment-free, for everyone.